pezin16/MY-PYTHON-PROJECT/README.md

 # MY-PYTHON-PROJECT

-This folder contains various Python projects covering different domains such as data analysis, automation, web development, machine learning, and more.
+This folder contains various Python projects covering different domains such as data analysis, machine learning, and more.
 Each project is designed to enhance my Python skills and solve real-world problems.

 Folder Structure: